johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Related to [*Apostolic missionary teams*]

->	**Discuss your own or others stories about challenges faced and experienced by intercultural workers**
+>	**Discuss your own or others' stories about challenges faced and experienced by intercultural workers**

 - 	Can an apostle pioneer new contexts alone?
 If possible, find examples in Scripture to support your views.